 Through creative thinking, close collaboration with clinical staff and the right technology solutions, Geisinger is a shining example of how innovation in healthcare can improve patient experience, make clinical communications more effective and pave the way for a new method of care from anywhere.

-To learn more about Geisinger's experience and plan for the future of healthcare, register for JNUC and view this session on-demand.
+To learn more about Geisinger's experience and plan for the future of healthcare, view this session on-demand.

 Learn more about Virtual Visits: